img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 While its cities are modernising and its economy has flourished in the aftermath of the Communist era, many rural areas still practise farming in the old manner, with an organic, mixed agricultural base.

-Walking the long distance Via Transilvanica, distinguished by orange Ts’s inside a circle (above), you can smell the aromas, observe the widest variety of butterflies and insects and hear the song of myriad birds we no longer witness in Britain.
+Walking the long distance Via Transilvanica, distinguished by orange Ts’s inside a circle (see image below, right), you can smell the aromas, observe the widest variety of butterflies and insects and hear the song of myriad birds we no longer witness in Britain.

 Voronet painted church.
 Credit: Sarah Wigglesworth